Food Health Social Issues

 1. Lobbyists have an influence

-We don’t always know exactly what factors lead the FDA to make the choices it makes.
-But one thing’s clear: as a government body, it is not immune from the influence of lobbyists or political forces.
-In this case, the meat and dairy industry stand to lose out if soy is more widely consumed because soy products are often consumed in place of animal products.
+We don’t always know exactly which factors lead the FDA to make its decisions.
+But one thing’s clear: As a government body, it is not immune from the influence of lobbyists or political forces.
+In this case, the meat and dairy industry stands to lose out if soy is more widely consumed because soy products are often consumed in place of animal products.
 And the soy farming industry, ironically, could lose too — since most of our soy crop is fed to livestock.
-But despite it’s announced intention, the FDA hasn’t as of now followed through.
+But despite its announced intention, the FDA still hasn’t followed through.

 2. Science does say soy is good for your heart

-Perhaps part of the reason could be new reports that continue to come in.
-For instance, a 2019 cumulative meta-analysis published in the Journal of the American Heart Association concluded that soy is heart-healthy and that it lowers LDL “bad” cholesterol that can increase risk for heart disease.
-And in a study published in 2020 in the American Heart Association journal Circulation, researchers examined data from 200,000 people and found that eating at least one serving of tofu per week was linked to an 18% lower risk of heart disease compared to those who rarely ate tofu.
+Part of the reason could be that new studies continue to show soy’s benefits for heart health.
+For instance, a 2019 cumulative meta-analysis published in the Journal of the American Heart Association concluded that soy is heart-healthy and lowers LDL “bad” cholesterol, which can increase the risk of heart disease.
+A 2020 study with over 200,000 participants found that eating at least 1 serving of tofu per week was linked to an 18% lower risk of heart disease compared with those who rarely ate tofu.

 Soy doesn’t just help to bring down LDL (‘bad”) cholesterol levels.
-A 2011 study concluded that when people ate 30 grams of soy foods per day (equivalent to an ounce of tofu), they raised their HDL “good” cholesterol levels by 1-3% and lowered triglycerides by up to 5%.
+A 2011 study concluded that when people ate 30 grams of soy foods per day (equivalent to 1 ounce of tofu), they raised their HDL “good” cholesterol levels by 1% to 3% and lowered triglycerides by up to 5%.

-Clinical research has also shown the ability of soy foods to help lower high blood pressure.
+Clinical research has also shown that soy foods can help lower high blood pressure.
 In two meta-analyses from 2010 and 2012, soy isoflavones were shown to improve impaired endothelial function among postmenopausal women, lowering their blood pressure and their risk for heart disease.

 There’s still no telling what the politically influenced FDA might ultimately do.
 But the overwhelming body of evidence seems clear: For most people, soy can help to prevent cardiovascular disease and support heart health.